SAP-archive/teched2020-DAT164/solution/content/files/vflow/graphs/com/sap/teched/solution/ex2/README.md

 * Read File Operator: Used to read files from local storage or major cloud filestores.
 * Table Decoder: Parses raw bytes provided by Read File into a CSV-style message.table format, which the next operator reads.
-* SAP Analytics Cloud Formatter (Beta): Parses the input message and configuration details, and then produces an output format that is accepted in SAP Analytics Cloud.
+* SAP Analytics Cloud Formatter: Parses the input message and configuration details, and then produces an output format that is accepted in SAP Analytics Cloud.
-* SAP Analytics Cloud Producer (Beta): Handles HTTP requests to the SAP Analytics Cloud application.
+* SAP Analytics Cloud Producer: Handles HTTP requests to the SAP Analytics Cloud application.
 It also provides a response to SAP Analytics Cloud Formatter, if necessary.
 * Wiretaps: Allows insight to data passed between operators.

 #### Prerequisites